 The first thing to bear in mind while you’re taking a family trip to Velankanni is the mode of transport.
 In our case, the first option to go down the drain was the air travel option i.e. flight.
 Not only was boarding a flight expensive but also had various hassles associated with it.

-As a family, we preferred traveling via train.
+As a family, we preferred travelling via train.
 That way we would reach Nagappattinam – the closest railway station to Velankanni.
 Also, it was the most budget-friendly option.
 Not to forget the comfort.

 Since it was rainy season we took normal sleeper class tickets.
-They costed us quite less.
+They cost us quite less.

 Budget transport tips